|Global HISTORY I and II

 Global History and Geography II (10R) : 1221 : 40 Weeks : 1 Credit

-This course picks up where Global History I leave off in 1750.
-Students will review the dimensions of Global History mentioned above, as well as the fifteen Themes and Concepts.
-Students will continue with the histories of China, Japan, South Asia, the Middle East, Latin America, Africa, and Europe, beginning in the mid-1700.
+Students will continue with the histories of China, Japan, South Asia, the Middle East, Latin America, Africa, and Europe, beginning in the mid-1700's.
 The course will conclude with an analysis of economic interdependence, globalization, modernization, and issues concerning human rights and the environment.
-Students will be required to take and pass the NYS Regents in Global History at the end of this course.
-Starting in June 2018, students will take a Regents exam covering only 1750-present.
+Students are required to take and pass the NYS Regents in Global History at the end of this course.

 Pre-Advanced Placement History (Global History 9H) : 1920 : 40 Weeks : 1 Credit